voorhoede/progressive-enhancement-resources/README.md

 # Progressive Enhancement resources

-A comphrensive collection of resources on Progressive Enhancement.
+A comprehensive collection of resources on Progressive Enhancement.
 From concept and strategies to feature detection and testing methods.
 Complete with a list of (code) examples.

 ## Table of Contents